JHGarrett/flutterEclipse/README.md

 ## About

-A flutter web project that implements the Eclipsed Dribble design.
+A flutter iOS project that implements the Eclipsed Dribble design.
 Insperation for the app comes from Landon Cooper.
 Check out his Dribble Design @ https://dribbble.com/shots/5825377-Eclipsed-Website/attachments/1255778

 ## Build Tools